cayasso/primus-rooms/README.md

     packet.data[0] = 'hi ' + spark.user.name;
   }

   // If you want to prevent the `data` event from happening,
-  // simply `return false` and the event won't be send.
+  // simply `return false` and the event won't be sent.

 }).write('hi');
 ```